magmax/python-readchar/README.rst

     pip install -r requirements.txt

-5. Install the local version of readchar (in edit mode so it automatically reflects changes)
+5. Install the local version of readchar (in edit mode, so it automatically reflects changes)

 .. code:: bash